-CFR - Capital Financing Requirement - a calculated figure that established the amount of money the Council needs to borrow
+CFR - Capital Financing Requirement - a calculated figure that establishes the amount of money the Council needs to borrow

-Collection Fund - a separate account statement that resords the transactions relating to the collection and redistribution of council tax and business rates
+Collection Fund - a separate account statement that records the transactions relating to the collection and redistribution of council tax and business rates

-GAAP - Generally Accepted Accounting Practice - the provides the overall framework for accounting principles prior to IFRS adoption a local overnment (also "UK GAAP" - specific to the United Kingdom)
+GAAP - Generally Accepted Accounting Practice - this provides the overall framework for accounting principles prior to IFRS adoption in local government (also "UK GAAP" - specific to the United Kingdom)

-IAS - International Accounting Standards - these were the precursors for international financial reporting standards (see below)
+IAS - International Accounting Standards - these were the precursors for international financial reporting standards (see below).

-IFRS - International Financia, Report of Standards - the underlying standards for the Council's accounting policies and treatment of palances
+IFRS - International Financial Reporting Standards - the underlying standards for the Council's accounting policies and treatment of balances

-IPSAS - International Public Sector Accounting Standards - these set out the accounting standards for public sector box is another based on the international financial reporting standards.

-MRP - Minimum Revenue Provision - the amount of money the Council needs to set aside each year to fund activities from revenue balances
+IPSAS - International Public-Sector Accounting Standards - these set out the accounting standards for public sector bodies and are based on the international financial reporting standards.
+MRP - Minimum Revenue Provision - the amount of money the Council needs to set aside each